Port of San Diego Big Bay Boom!

 Fee: Free

-The naturally eroding sandstone walls create a sense of mystery and wonder.
-The canyon was sculpted by water, over time, which poured over sandstone and smoothed its surface into narrow corridors with sandy footing like a dry creek bed.
-It is deeper than it is wide.
-Whether you hike through the steep switchbacks, or choose the winding path to the overlook, the views along the .25 mile loop trail of the ocean and San Elijo Lagoon are panoramic.
-It is named Annie’s Canyon Trail in honor of a conservancy supporter, Annie, a 30-year resident of Solana Beach who desired to expand and restore wild areas for nature and for people.
+The naturally eroding sandstone walls of this hidden, meandering trail create a sense of mystery and wonder.
+This San Diego beach hike is located between Solana Beach and Cardiff by the Sea.
+The canyon was sculpted by water, which over time smoothed and shaped the sandstone into narrow corridors with sandy footing like a dry creek bed.
+The San Diego beach trail becomes much deeper than it is wide.
+Whether you hike through the steep switchbacks, or choose the winding path to the overlook, the views along the 1.4-mile loop from the Rios Avenue trailhead are panoramic.
+The new pedestrian bridge connecting the trail to the Visitors Center on the north side of San Elijo Lagoon offers yet another scenic option.
+The trail, by the way, is named for a longtime San Elijo Lagoon Conservancy supporter and 30-year resident of Solana Beach who desired to expand and restore wild areas for nature and people.
+The beautiful coastline of Cardiff by the Sea is nearby and you can take a drive down the historic Highway 101 and see the San Diego views or also take the path to the beach after the hike.

 Difficulty: Easy